Juveniles

 Juvenile Cases:

 Juvenile non-traffic offenses are confidential and will be heard in closed conference room.
 The judge will explain the charges and ask the juvenile to enter a plea.
 Guilty, no contest and not guilty (see definition of please).
 The judge only sees guilty and no contest pleas at the initial appearance.
-If you plead not guilty a pre-trial conference will be scheduled with the Village Attorney (prosecutor) on a different date, and this becomes the initial appearance.
+If you plead not guilty a pre-trial conference will be scheduled with the Village Attorney (municipal prosecutor) on a different date, and this becomes the initial appearance.

 Pre-trial conferences are seen the 3rd Tuesday of each month, a notice will be sent to you.